 One of the reasons to have most outdoor scenes filmed in a studio was because of the complexities involved in filming one actress play multiple characters, and the sensitivity of the equipment used to create the illusion that there are multiple identical clones.
 When Maslany played more than one character it took an hour to change costume and hair; scenes filmed outside can change weather and lighting conditions during this time, making it difficult for the two sides of the scene to match.
 Also on an early shoot they discovered that the technodolly was not waterproof during rainstorms.

 Some location filming took place, predominantly in scenes where Maslany only needed to play one character.
-Bridgepoint Hospital and neighbouring Don Jail were used to be the outside of the Dyad Institute and in the final series Toronto's Valley Halla estate was used as the location for the Revival village, having also been used earlier in the series.
+Bridgepoint Hospital and neighbouring Don Jail were used to be the outside of the Dyad Institute and in the final series Toronto's Valley Halla estate was used as the location for the Revival village, having also been used as other locations in the show.

 This is made even more complicated by the plot which involves Sarah and the other sisters having to frequently impersonate each other, either as part of their investigation or as their lives requires them to be in two places at once.
 So Tatiana Maslany plays Sarah impersonating Beth, Katja, Alison, Cosima, Tony, Rachel, Krystal and MK.
 Helena impersonates Sarah and Alison and Helena also impersonates Sarah impersonating Beth.
 Alison pretends to be both Sarah and Beth.
 Rachel impersonated Sarah and Krystal while Krystal has been mistaken for Rachel and Sarah.
 Cosima was forced to impersonate Alison when Alison got drunk and MK pretended to be Sarah disguised as Rachel.